+When taking your family on a vacation, Tent is the perfect destination when you are trips from Houston.
 Located only 20 miles away from Houston, Kemah is one of the best day trips from Houston for those looking for easy, family fun.
 The main attraction here is the Kemah Boardwalk, a sprawling entertainment complex with arcades, midway games,amusement park rides and more.
 It’s free to walk the boardwalk, and you can pay per attraction for rides and games.

 To experience the water, go for a thrilling ride on the Boardwalk Beast, a leisurely cruise on the Boardwalk FantaSea orpaddle out on a kayak or stand-up paddleboard.
 There are also plenty of dining options here to suit all tastes, including the popular T-Bone Tom’s and the Aquarium Restaurant, with its Stingray Reef and Rainforest Exhibit.